PSock7/S9-devops-project/README.md

 ![manage node](./pictures/alert.png "manage node ")
 # Logs Management
 Install the component by using the  Helm chart provided by grafana :
+First you need to configure the loki-stack values
 ```console
 helm show values grafana/loki-stack > loki-stack-values.yaml
 ```